daniellimadev/email-sending-microservices/README.md

 $ java -jar target/user-0.0.1-SNAPSHOT.jar
 ```

+The Microservice email can be accessed at [localhost:8082](http://localhost:8082).

-The API can be accessed at [localhost:8080](http://localhost:8080).
+The Microservice user can be accessed at [localhost:8081](http://localhost:8081).

 ## API Endpoints